ray33ee/AmES/README.md

 ## MixColumns

 AmES uses the MixColumns step of AES, but the polynomial by which each column is multiplied is key dependent

+## AddKey

+Since this step is already key dependent, there really isn't much to say here